Serbs in Germany

 Serbs in Germany are German citizens of ethnic Serb descent and Serbian citizens living in Germany.
-According to official data from 2022 census, there were 232,252 Serbian citizens in Germany, while estimated number of people of Serb ethnic descent stands at around 387,000, representing the largest group within the global Serb diaspora.
+According to data from 2024, there were 272,690 Serbian citizens in Germany, while estimated number of people of Serb ethnic descent stands at around 387,000, representing the largest group within the global Serb diaspora.

 History

 Serbian immigration to Germany began during the 1960s and 1970s when Germany's Gastarbeiter ("guest worker") program attracted many laborers from Yugoslavia, including ethnic Serbs.

 The foundations of the modern Serbian community in Germany were laid during West Germany’s Wirtschaftswunder ("economic miracle").
 Devastated by war and facing acute labor shortages, the West Germany turned to southern Europe for workers.
-In 1961, West Germany and Yugoslavia signed the Belgrade Treaty, the first bilateral labor recruitment agreement between a NATO-aligned state and a non-aligned communist country: Germany needed labor for its factories; Yugoslavia needed hard currency remittances to fund its ambitious industrialization.
+In 1968, West Germany and Yugoslavia signed the Belgrade Treaty, the first bilateral labor recruitment agreement between a NATO-aligned state and a non-aligned communist country: Germany needed labor for its factories; Yugoslavia needed hard currency remittances to fund its industrialization.

 Serbs formed a significant portion of the Yugoslav migrant stream, though official statistics recorded them simply as "Yugoslavs".
 Most came from rural Serbian regions with high unemployment and strong traditions of seasonal labor migration.
 Recruitment offices in Belgrade, Niš, and Kragujevac processed thousands of young men, often with only primary education, promising two-year contracts in auto plants, steelworks, and construction.

-They concentrated in industrial corridors: the Ruhr (Essen, Duisburg, Dortmund), North Rhine-Westphalia, Baden-Württemberg (Stuttgart, Mannheim), and Bavaria (Munich).
+They concentrated in industrial corridors: the Ruhr (Essen, Duisburg, Dortmund), Baden-Württemberg (Stuttgart, Mannheim), and Bavaria (Munich).
 Companies like Volkswagen, Opel, ThyssenKrupp, and Siemens became synonymous with Yugoslav-labor.
-Workers lived in factory dormitories, wages were modest by German standards but transformative back home: a worker earning 1,200 DM monthly could send 600-800 DM to Serbia, enough to build a house in a village within a few years.
-The phrase ("I’m going to Germany to earn for a house" (Idem u Nemačku da zaradim za kuću) became a refrain in Serbian villages.
+Workers lived in factory dormitories, wages were modest by German standards but transformative back home.